-Reference: Working Together to Safeguard Children (Dfe 2015)
+Reference: Working Together to Safeguard Children (Dfe 2018).
+See also KCSIE Part one and Annex A.

 Neglect

 Neglect is the persistent failure to meet a child's basic physical and / or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: